ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Save spots segmentation masks

-  If ``True``, spotMAX will save the segmentation masks of the spots in the same folder where the spots's data is located.
+  If ``True``, SpotMAX will save the segmentation masks of the spots in the same folder where the spots's data is located.

   The file will be named with the pattern